GANGE666/xVMP/README.md

 xVMP is developer friendly.
 You only need to add annotations to the to-be-protected function in the source code, and xVMP can perform virtualization protection on the function during compilation.

-The website http://xvmp.homes/ which contains the detailed usage document and video is also available.

 ## Table of Contents